mjpalad/thepaladinos/_posts/2007-07-23-gabby-laughing-at-ellie.md

 date: 2007-07-23
 ---

-Make sure to turn up your sound for this one.<br /><div id="laughingAtEllieVideo">Video of Gabby laughing at Ellie</div><br /><script type="text/javascript"> var so = new SWFObject("http://i170.photobucket.com/player.swf?file=http://vid170.photobucket.com/albums/u252/mjpalad/93a56c45.flv", "laughingAtEllieVideo", "430", "389", "8", "#EDEBDA"); so.write("laughingAtEllieVideo"); </script>
+Make sure to turn up your sound for this one.<br/><div id="laughingAtEllieVideo">Video of Gabby laughing at Ellie</div><br/><script type="text/javascript"> var so = new SWFObject("http://i170.photobucket.com/player.swf?file=http://vid170.photobucket.com/albums/u252/mjpalad/93a56c45.flv", "laughingAtEllieVideo", "430", "389", "8", "#EDEBDA"); so.write("laughingAtEllieVideo"); </script>
 ---

 ## Archived Comments

 **Aunt Karen** on 2007-07-24 wrote:

 >   Hey guys , this is so sweet, Gabby is so cute, she has grown so much.
 See you Sunday, Love you,<br>                Aunt Karen

 **Grandeb** on 2007-07-29 wrote: